jdh4/gpudash/README.md

 # gpudash

-The `gpudash` command displays a GPU utilization dashboard over the last hour.
+The `gpudash` command displays a GPU utilization dashboard over the last hour:

-To get started:

 ```
 $ gpudash -h